 Follow these steps to add a cover page and customize its content:

-- In the Home menu, click Pages, click +, then select Cover page.
+- Open the Pages panel, click +, then select Cover page.
 For more help, visit Adding pages to your navigation.

 - Choose a layout.

 - Add actions like buttons, links, or forms.

 - Style the page.